Saturday, August 10th, 2024

 - ➤ Spokane's Ethics Commission found the city's homeless services director's relationships did not violate policy but recommended measures to prevent favoritism appearances.
 Inlander

-Clicking on sponsored links in our newsletter—and supporting our sponsors—is one of the best ways to support Daily Spokane.
+Supporting our sponsors is one of the best ways to support Daily Spokane.

 -